IAI Approved Training

 This three-day workshop, taught by Alice White, is dedicated to the friction ridge skin of the palms.
-The palms display regional variation in the crease densities and ridge flows that can be exploited to determine the anatomical sub-region, left/right handedness, and distal orientation of partial impressions (e.g. latent prints).
-Additionally, deltas and patterns on the palms have distributions within the population that inform the rarity of these macroscopic features during the ACE-V (Analysis, Comparison, and Evaluation) process.
+Each region of the palms has distinctive ridge flows, patterns, deltas, and creases that can be exploited to determine the anatomical subregion, left/right handedness, and distal orientation of partial impressions (e.g. latent prints).
+Additionally, deltas and patterns on the palms have distributions within the population that inform the rarity of these macroscopic features during the ACE (Analysis, Comparison, and Evaluation) process.
 This course summarizes original palm print data published by Alice White in the Encyclopedia of Forensic Science.

 This course focuses on the analysis of latent prints to establish search parameters for the comparison process.
 Attendees will learn the following and apply their knowledge in practical exercises:

 - Embryological development of the hands with emphasis on the biological basis for shared macroscopic features (classifiable features) of the palms

 - Embryological development of the friction ridge skin with emphasis on biological basis for distinguishing microscopic features (identifiable features) of the palms

 - Pattern and delta distributions within the three sub-regions of the palms

 - Diagnostic ridge flows and crease densities within the three sub-regions of the palms

 - Expected reproducibility of the following friction ridge features on the palms: primary flexion creases, secondary creases, wrinkles, and ridges/furrows

 - Shapes of latent prints created by contact of the palms with flat surfaces